 Iceland, a Nordic island country in the North Atlantic Ocean and Arctic Ocean, is the most sparsely populated country in Europe.
 It is the biggest part of the Mid-Atlantic Ridge that rises above sea level, and its central volcanic plateau is erupting almost constantly.

 Iceland is warmed by the Gulf Stream and has a temperate climate, despite a high latitude just outside the Arctic Circle.
 Its high latitude and marine influence keep summers chilly, and most of its islands have a polar climate.

 Iceland is lovely to visit all year round.
-A lot of people flock to Iceland in summer to enjoy 20-22 hours of daylight and in winter with a hope to be able to see the elusive northern light.
-Here’s some tips if you are planning to go to Iceland for holiday
+A lot of people flock to Iceland in summer to enjoy 20-22 hours of daylight and a much stable temperature.
+While in winter travellers are visiting with a hope to see the elusive northern light and seeing the dramatic winter landscape.

 What to wear